top of page

 Two versions of the description should be provided.
 One version should be the scientific version which will be sent to the charity’s medical advisers.
 A second version should be a lay version which will mainly be used by the charity’s trustees.

-Applications from individuals are unlikely to be approved.
+Applications from individuals or from organisations outside the UK are unlikely to be approved.
 The initial grant is also unlikely to be approved if the application is for more than £50,000.

 Pain nerve cells

-The main areas for pain research or education grants will be as follows.
+The main categories of funding for pain research or education will be as follows.

 • Improving the use of medication